starling021/rat-n/README.md

 ```
 There are a lot of different functions in Mouse Framework
 such as displaying alerts, recording microphone sound
-and taking pictures on remote iOS/macOS device.
+and taking pictures on remote iOS or macOS device.
 ```

 * A lot of different payloads.